MattKevan/Jekyll-feed-importer/README.md

 # Jekyll feed importer

-Imports items from specified RSS feeds and saves them as Jekyll posts/collections.
+Ruby script to import items from specified RSS feeds and save them as Jekyll posts/collections.
+I should probably turn this into a plugin, but for now this works for me.

 ### Usage